bahanonu/ciatah/docs/docs/help_issues.md

 ## Out of memory using `Miji`

--  If you get a `java.lang.OutOfMemoryError: GC overhead limit exceeded` style error (see below code) when trying to open a movie with `Miji`, make sure that you initialize MATLAB in the `calciumImagingAnalysis` path or place the `java.opts` file in your MATLAB start-up folder.
+-  If you get a `java.lang.OutOfMemoryError: GC overhead limit exceeded` style error (see below code) when trying to open a movie with `Miji`, make sure that you initialize MATLAB in the `{{ site.name }}` path or place the `java.opts` file in your MATLAB start-up folder.
 ```Matlab
 java.lang.OutOfMemoryError: GC overhead limit exceeded
 	at java.lang.AbstractStringBuilder.<init>(Unknown Source)